 - Use the water running when shower is heating up, to water your plants

-- Don’t use Kleenex, instead use a handkerchief
+- Use a handkerchief

 Going Green and Saving Money At Work